SAP-archive/cloud-sample-spaceflight-hana/docs/consumeRemoteDataModel.md

 ## 5) By the Way...

-As an aside, since the data model is contained within a single namespace, and we wish to consume everything in this data model, it is actually unnecessary to provide the name of the namespace in the `index.cds` file.
+As an aside, since our particular data model is contained within a single namespace, and we wish to consume everything in this data model, it is actually unnecessary to provide the name of the namespace in the `index.cds` file.

 Instead, the following instruction will work equally well because this means ***use the entire data model*** found in the `spaceflight-model/db` folder: